Next RPC Meeting:

 - We support capacity and stewardship of various environmental efforts across the County through the Clinton County Green Alliance

 The term “planning” may have many different connotations; but urban and regional planning is about setting future foundations to improve quality of life and the development choices that impact the social, economic and physical development of a place.

 To improve quality of life, we know that the planning process must deliver vision- an understanding of community wants and needs and providing tools to local leaders to attain them.

 What About Zoning?

 Questions concerning zoning determinations and administration may be directed to our Building & Zoning Department at 937-382-3335.
-Any official determination of zoning applicability must be made by the Zoning Inspector.
+Any official determination of zoning applicability must be made by our Zoning Inspector.

 Interested in changing the zoning of your property in the unincorporated areas of Clinton County?
-Our Commission is your first stop- contact our staff and file our application for Zoning Recommendation and/or Site Plan Review.
+Our Commission is your first stop- contact our staff and file our application for Zoning Change Recommendation.

-Where Can I Find Parcel Information & Mapping Resources?
+Where to find Property/Parcel Information & Mapping Resources?